Among the popular content management system (CMS), Joomla is well-known for its security features and its robustness.

 Mehdi is a Moroccan freelancer who has more than nine years of experience in fixing hacked Joomla sites.
 Through the Fiverr platform, he has already helped countless people with their hacked sites.

-When you hire Mehdi services, he will remove any existing infection from your site, add a security pack to it, upgrade your Joomla to the latest version, erase warning messages from google SERPs, fix all issues related with security or hacking, and make a full backup of your website.
+When you hire Mehdi services, he will remove any existing infection from your site, add a security pack to it, upgrade your Joomla to the latest version, erase warning messages from google SERPs, fix all issues related to security or hacking, and make a full backup of your website.
 If you need more information, you can send Mehdi a message and get an answer in about an hour.

 Mehdi offers a Basic Safe Pack, which costs $ 5 and performs a full scan, cleans the website, fixes all permissions, and generates a full report.
 It gives a one-month money-back guarantee.
 There’s also a Standard Pro Pack, which costs $ 25 and offers all the same as the basic plan, plus installing a firewall, checking for vulnerabilities, and giving a two-month guarantee.
 Finally, the Premium Expert Pack costs $ 50 and adds the capability of fully fixing a dead website and updating all extensions.
 The guarantee of this plan is three months.